Jeral Davis

 Jeral Davis (born September 17, 1984) is an American former professional basketball player.
 He played overseas for the majority of his professional career, most notably in Mexico, Japan, Venezuela, and the Dominican Republic.
 Previously he attended Talladega College.

+In 2010, Davis earned league all-star honors as a member of the Tijuana Zonkeys of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) in Mexico.